Where to find it

-Required Permission: Users need the audit_logs:view permission to access audit logs.
-This is typically granted to administrators and compliance officers.
+Required permission: the audit_logs:view permission, typically granted to administrators and compliance officers.

 What Events Are Tracked